woodcox/11ty-solid-base/README.md

 > Production build includes minified, autoprefixed CSS

 Use this as the "Publish command" if needed by hosting such as Netlify.

-## Resources to extend this and learn 11ty

-**Ensure accessible colors** by adding my [a11y-color-tokens package](https://www.npmjs.com/package/a11y-color-tokens)

-**Learn to build an 11ty site in 20 mins** with my [egghead video course](https://5t3ph.dev/learn-11ty) and see how to add a blog and custom data.

-**Add auto-generated social media images** with [my plugin](https://www.npmjs.com/package/@11tyrocks/eleventy-plugin-social-images)

-**Explore advanced setup of custom data** through my [tutorial on building a community site](https://css-tricks.com/a-community-driven-site-with-eleventy-building-the-site/)

-**For a more full-featured starter** check out my [11ty Netlify Jumpstart](https://11ty-netlify-jumpstart.netlify.app/) (also works for hosts other than Netlify).